Good Corporate Governance in Practice

 An in-depth look at the distribution of responsibility for financial matters, focusing particularly on the duties and responsibilities of trustees and the importance of challenging the full-time staff.

 12:00 ICAS Plenary

 Marlene Wood, Member of Public Sector Panel, ICAS

 12:30 Questions and Discussion

 A close look at why it is important to demonstrate good governance externally as well as internally and the role of Trustees and staff in doing so.
 This would include the significance of whistleblowing, the need for internal processes for identifying possible breaches, and the importance of ongoing training for staff.

-Andrew Pepper-Parsons, Head of Policy, Public Concern at Work
+Andrew Pepper-Parsons, Head of Policy, Protect (Formerly Public Concern At Work)

 The basis for the exercise is that the real test and demonstration of the quality of governance is how an organisation deals with a crisis.
-In this session, delegates will consider a case study in which an organisation experiences a crisis that may cause serious reputational damage as it becomes public.
-They will be asked to report back with an outline ‘management plan’ for dealing with the problem
+In this session, delegates will be presented with a whistleblowing scenario with key questions asked to the audience.

 *Agenda subject to change